ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 ## Change Log

+#### 1.2.3

+ - fixed breaking bug where items could not be found anymore because GGG changed their Api (thanks to @b0ykoe)
+ - added online filter functionality, this feature may need some testing (thanks to @Zyertdox )

 #### 1.2.2

  - fixed bug from "fixed bug where amount of items owned/ missing got calculated too early" since it introduced another bug :D